 You can review some of our most recent advocacy efforts online here.

-In addition, AUSU has official positions on a variety of advocacy topics, including tuition and fees, technology and infrastructure, government funding, external relations, course and program developments and maintenance, career services, and e-text choice.
+In addition, AUSU has official positions on a variety of advocacy topics, including tuition and fees, technology and infrastructure, government funding, external relations, course and program developments and maintenance, career services, e-text choice, improved services at AU, and more.
 You can review our position policies online here (policy section 9).

 AUSU councillors sit on over 20 boards and committees at Athabasca University, where they actively advocate on your behalf.
-These committees include:
+These committees include (but ar not limited to):

 - AU Board of Governors